alexmrbarreira/autoscout24_scraping/README.md

 ![](./fig_store_de/fig_2016_kombi_audi_a4.png)

-The black dashed lines draw of box of target maximum price and kilometers.
+The black dashed lines draw of box with some target maximum price and kilometers.
 As expected, there are far less Audi A4 than Volkswagen Golf in the selected range.

 ### Results overview for different countries same car
 These two figures plot the data from Volkswagen Golf-Variant from autoscout24.de (Germany) and standvirtual.com (Portugal).